railsadminteam/rails_admin/Css-customization.md

-RailsAdmin uses bootstrap for CSS, and bootstrap/jquery-ui for JS.
+RailsAdmin uses a sass release of bootstrap for CSS, and bootstrap/jquery-ui for JS.

 * For application level theming, you can modify: